Every six months we publish a list of our portfolio holdings. This includes a complete listing of:

 - Our direct investments, where the information is not commercially sensitive.

 There are a number of overlapping factors that drive how much stock the Fund holds in a particular company:

 The Fund's global equity holdings are managed by a number of external investment managers.
 These managers have discretion to make decisions about which stocks to hold on the Fund's behalf (other than stocks we have excluded from the portfolio).
 The Guardians are not privy to these managers' thinking on specific stocks.

 The composition of the Fund's external manager line up changes through time.

-As at 30 June 2019, around three quarters of the Fund's Actual Portfolio was managed 'passively', tracking global equity indices.
+Around three quarters of the Fund's Actual Portfolio was managed 'passively', tracking global equity indices.
 This approach is common among institutional investors seeking cost-effective, diversified exposure to share markets around the world.
 These 'passive' investments are selected according to market capitalisation rather than through active stock picking.
 Holdings are also influenced by changes in index composition over time.

 Whether we choose to achieve exposure to global equity markets through stock selection (either active or passive) or through the use of derivative instruments (e.g. swaps or futures) which replicate the performance of particular subsets of the market, such as country or global sharemarket indices.

 Growth in the size of the Fund over time.